ShreyasKolpe/epigraphia-data-cleaning/README.md

 This repo will contain code and documentation for data cleaning that will be done for **Epigraphia Carnatica** PDFs sourced from [archive.org](https://archive.org/search.php?query=epigraphia%20carnatica)

+The database of 'cleaned' information and APIs to access them is being developed at [REST APIs for Epigraphia Carnatica database](https://github.com/ShreyasKolpe/epigraphia-rest-apis)

 ## Why does data need to be cleaned?